-This legislation requires States to describe partnerships between public and private entities that will increase the supply and quality of child care services, and coordination of child care services provided by this act with other child care and early childhood education programs, such as Head Start, Early Reading First, Even Start, and State-sponsored prekindergarten.
+This legislation requires States to describe partnerships between public and private entities that will increase the supply and quality of child care services, and coordination of child care services provided by this act with other child care and early childhood education programs, such as Head Start, Early Reading First, Even Start, Ready to Learn television, Part C and Part B 619 of IDEA and State-sponsored pre-kindergarten.

-Beginning in 2004, State plans will contain the outline of the state's strategy to address the quality of child care available to children in that State.
+Beginning in 2006, State plans will contain the outline of the State's strategy to address the quality of child care available to children in that State.
 States will report on the use of quantifiable, objective measures for evaluating the quality of child care services and progress in improving child care quality.

 Finally, States are asked to address factors that can make finding care difficult for some parents.
-States will report how the state is working to meet the child care needs of parents eligible for assistance who have children with special needs, work non-traditional hours, or require infant and toddler care.

-The intent of the language in this section is to ensure that state re-determination policies do not interfere with parents' ability to maintain employment while maintaining their eligibility for assistance.
+States will report how the State is working to meet the child care needs of parents eligible for assistance who have children with special needs, work non-traditional hours, or require infant and toddler care.
+The intent of the language in this section is to ensure that State redetermination policies do not interfere with parents' ability to maintain employment while maintaining their eligibility for assistance.
 The committee encourages States to explore approaches to eligibility redetermination that support the work schedules of families receiving assistance, such as: the provision of extended office hours (including office hours before 8 a.m., after 6 p.m., or on the weekend); and the use of postal mail or electronic communications such as communications by telephone, fax, or electronic mail, and provision of a receipt providing confirmation that required documents have been submitted.